dynamicguy/mw-docs/docs/customization/money.md

 ## Money amount instances

-In MajorityWorld’s codebase, money amounts exist either as `Money` or `TaxedMoney` instances.
+In DrikGallery’s codebase, money amounts exist either as `Money` or `TaxedMoney` instances.

 `Money` is a type representing the amount of money in a specific currency.
 For example, 100 USD is represented by `Money(100, “USD”)`.
 This type does not hold any additional information useful for commerce but, unlike Decimal, it implements safeguards and checks for the calculation and comparison of monetary values.